-The BABCNC Planning and Land Use Committee, from their meeting of May 13, 2014, recommends to the BABCNC Board, the following actions:
+The BABCNC Planning and Land Use Committee, from their meetings of May 13 and June 10, 2014, recommends to the BABCNC Board the following actions:

-(1) Motion to congratulate and support Councilman Koretz in his effort to have four (4) new positions to the LA City Planning Dept. (2 for BMO revisions & 2 for Historic Overlay Zones) added to the upcoming City Budget.
+1. Support and congratulate Councilman Koretz in his effort to have four (4) new positions to the LA City Planning Dept. (2 for BMO revisions, and 2 for Historic Overlay Zones) added to the upcoming City Budget.
+Motion: to support

-(2) Motion to support Councilman Koretz's motion 140518, to the City Council, for the investigation into, and creation of Wildlife Corridors, as they relate to new construction and development.
+2. Councilman Koretz's motion 140518, to the City Council, for the investigation into, and creation of Wildlife Corridors, as they relate to new construction and development.
+Motion: to support

-(3) 2166 & 2170 Stanley Hills Drive, ZA 2013-2084-ZAD, ZA 2013-2087-ZAD: (Three (3) new Single Family Homes).
-PLUC voted 6 - 0 at their May meeting to recommend to BABCNC that they oppose the project.
-Motion to oppose the project.
+3. 2166 & 2170 Stanley Hills Drive, ZA 2013-2087-ZAD: (Three (3) new Single Family Homes).
+PLUC voted 6 - 0 at their May meeting: Motion: to oppose the project.